MuhammadVT/machine_learning_projects/projects/capstone/capstone_proposal.md

 For this problem we use the dateset provided by [Bay Area Bike Share (also known as Ford GoBike)](http://www.bayareabikeshare.com/open-data) for August 2013 to August 2015.
 This data is provided according to the [Ford GoBike Data License Agreement](https://assets.fordgobike.com/data-license-agreement.html).
 They make regular open data releases, plus maintain a real-time API.

 #### The Dataset:
 There are four different data files (_status_, _station_, _trip_, _weather_) in this dataset, each of which will be used in different extend to solve the problem.
 The _status_ data provides features like current bike availability and time information.
-The response variable Y will aslo be taken from this data set by shifting by dt.
+The response variable Y will aslo be taken from this dataset by shifting by _dt_.
 The various features in _station_ and _trip_ data will be considered if they are useful in making prediction.
-Weather related features in _weather_ data will be used as predictors after removing the redunent ones.
+Weather related features in _weather_ data will be used as predictors after removing redunent features.
 A breif description of the data is as follows:
 ##### _status_ data

 _station_id_: station ID number (use "station.csv" to find corresponding station information)